biocatiit/website/content/scihi/2006_sarcomere_synchrony.rst

         regularly as they would purified in crystals.
 So rather than spend 30 to 40 hours collecting data with a typical x-ray tube, the researchers turned to the BioCAT beamline 18-ID at the APS.
-With a million times more intensity than a “home source” xray tube—and the ability to focus the x-ray beam into a narrow line—the team got a detailed view of the proteins at work (Fig. 1).
+With a million times more intensity than a “home source” x-ray tube—and the ability to focus the x-ray beam into a narrow line—the team got a detailed view of the proteins at work (Fig. 1).
 Not only did they measure the degree of movement of the proteins, but they saw that the proteins synchronized